vespa-engine/sample-apps/msmarco-ranking/passage-ranking.md

 <pre>
 rank-profile bm25 {
-  num-threads-per-search: 1
+  num-threads-per-search: 6
   first-phase {
     expression: bm25(text)
   }
 }
 </pre>
 The bm25 ranking feature has two hyperparameters and we leave them at the default in Vespa (b=0.75, k=1.2).
-We specify that retrieval and ranking should be using 1 thread.
+We specify that retrieval and ranking should be using 6 threads per search.
 Vespa supports using multiple threads to evaluate a query which allows tuning latency versus throughput.
 Not all retrieval and ranking cases needs a lot of throughput but end to end latency needs to meet service latency agreement and controlling the number of threads per search query can help.
 See [Vespa performance and sizing guide](https://docs.vespa.ai/documentation/performance/sizing-search.html)